 Further information | Prime Minister’s Prizes for Science Awards speech

 2009 Nobel Prize in Physiology or Medicine

-Elizabeth Blackburn, Carol Greider and Jack Szostak 'for the discovery of how chromosomes are protected by telomeres and the enzyme telomerase’.
+Professors Elizabeth Blackburn AC FAA FRS, with Professors Carol Greider and Jack Szostak 'for the discovery of how chromosomes are protected by telomeres and the enzyme telomerase’.

 About the prize winners | Telomeres | Telomeres, telomerase and cancer

 Professor Barry James Marshall AC FAA FRS and Dr Robin Warren AC FAA 'for their discovery of the bacterium Helicobacter pylori and its role in gastritis and peptic ulcer disease'.

 Further information | Poster